Vinaykumar2226/Social-Media-Frontend/README.md

+Note: This is not a Responsive website,it is known for its functionality

 Social Connektt.. is a typr of Scoial Media Website which includes new Profile creation with profile picture,Bio,location and the posts.And also you can see others profile and their posts in the website.
 Technology Stack Used in this project is React js,Node js,Express js,MongoDB,Rest Api's And Material Ui.